 Quantum Physics: Photons and the Photoelectric Effect

-Quantum physics introduces fundamental concepts that challenge classical physics, particularly in understanding the nature of light and electromagnetic radiation.
-Central to this discussion is the photon model, which describes light as discrete packets of energy called photons.
+Quantum physics introduces fundamental concepts that revolutionize our understanding of light and matter.
+At the core of this field is the photon model of electromagnetic radiation, which describes light as discrete packets of energy called photons.

 Photon Model of Electromagnetic Radiation